How To Deter Wasps - Without Risks

-If a wasp nest can't be ignored and you absolutely must destroy it to protect children or your pets, be certain to contact a professional if you are allergic.
-If you're not allergic and decide to go it alone, wait until after dusk (when wasps are less active), wear thick gloves, glasses, layered clothing and a mask.
+If a wasp nest can't be ignored and you absolutely must destroy it to protect children or your pets, consider contacting a professional if you are allergic.
+If you're not allergic or decide to go it alone, wait until after dusk (when wasps are less active), wear thick gloves, glasses, layered clothing and a mask.
 Be sure to tuck your pants into your boots.
 It sounds over-the-top, but this will protect you from potential stings.
 Non-toxic options are available, such as plain soap and water.

 Soap and Water: Add two tablespoons of dish soap to a spray bottle filled with water.
 Spray bottles can be used on small nests, a larger bottle with a hose attachment is more fitting for larger nests.
 Stand as far away as possible, aim directly towards the nest and spray it down thoroughly.
-Soap is said to be more humane than pesticides, which can take hours to kill wasps, whereas soap clogs their breathing pores and kills them more quickly.
+Soap (sadly) clogs their breathing pores, but is said to be more humane as it kills them more quickly than insecticide sprays, which can take hours.

 Prevention Over Eradication

 Be sure to start with prevention or follow any nest removal with the deterrence methods listed above.
 Not only will it contribute to the health and survival of Earth's hardworking pollinators, but of humans, our beloved pets, and wildlife as well.

 USFWS, "Endangered Species Fact Sheet; Rusty patch bumble bee", Jan 10, 2017

 L. Chittka & A. Dyer, "Cognition: Your face looks familiar", Jan 11, 2012,

 J. Lieff, M.D., "The Remarkable Bee Brain", Nov 12, 2012

 http://jonlieffmd.com/blog/the-remarkable-bee-brain-2, Last visited Mar 2021;